lambdaclass/mirra_backend/README.md

 ```bash
 trusted-users = root your-user
 ```

+Save and exit Vim (`Esc`, then `:wq` and Enter).

- If you don't know your user, you can type the following in a terminal:
+- If you don't know your user, you can type the following in a terminal:

-To find your username:

 ```bash
 whoami
 ```
- Restart nix-daemon

-Save and exit Vim (`Esc`, then `:wq` and Enter).
-Restart Nix:
+Then after you're done with Vim, You have to restart the nix-daemon

 ```bash
 sudo launchctl kickstart -k system/systems.determinate.nix-daemon